Nuwara Eliya – The City of Lights

 Tea is one of the three major natural products in Sri Lanka.
 Tea is exported along with rubber and spices.
 Sri Lanka is popular in western and European countries because of our very pure tea leaves that are hand-plucked from the exuberant hills in the central region.

 Get your shoes on to avoid the creepy crawlies; a hat to keep your ears out of the cold.
 Take the opportunity to stroll around a tea plantation and watch “Ceylon Tea” as it makes its way to that warm cup you can enjoy with the backdrop of glorious Sri Lankan hills.

 With the tour of the factory you’ll be able to see how the leaves are withered, sorted, graded and packed into packs.
 Signed, sealed and delivered for you to take back home for friends…or to keep it yourself!

 Nuwara Eliya City Tour

 Nuwara Eliya is known as ‘Little England’ due to its climatic features and because the town has been designed and built to look like a typical English village.
-A tour of the city will take you past quaint buildings such as the red brick Post Office, the esteemed Hill Club, The Golf Club with its 18 hole course and the Race Course, where Horse Races are still conducted regularly.
-The flowers that bloom during the season add a splash of colour to the landscape and a boat ride on Lake Gregory is a fun activity.
-You will also visit the Hakgala Gardens and a picturesque tea plantations.
+A Nuwara Eliya City Tour will typically take you past quaint buildings such as the red brick Post Office, the esteemed Hill Club, The Golf Club with its 18 hole course and the Race Course, where Horse Races are still conducted regularly.
+The flowers that bloom during the season add a splash of color to the landscape and a boat ride on Lake Gregory is a fun activity.
+You will also visit the Hakgala Gardens and picturesque tea plantations.